Acting: Heart rate

-Depending on what an actor is doing, his or her heart rate will vary.
+Depending on what an actor is doing, their heart rate will vary.
 This is the body's way of responding to stress.
-Prior to a show one will see an increase in heart rate due to anxiety.
+Prior to a show, one will see an increase in heart rate due to anxiety.
 While performing an actor has an increased sense of exposure which will increase performance anxiety and the associated physiological arousal, such as heart rate.
-Heart rates increases more during shows compared to rehearsals because of the increased pressure, which is due to the fact that a performance has a potentially greater impact on an actors career.
+Heart rates increases more during shows compared to rehearsals because of the increased pressure, which is because a performance has a potentially greater impact on an actor's career.
 After the show a decrease in the heart rate due to the conclusion of the stress inducing activity can be seen.
 Often the heart rate will return to normal after the show or performance is done; however, during the applause after the performance there is a rapid spike in heart rate.
 This can be seen not only in actors but also with public speaking and musicians.

 Stress

 There is a correlation between heart-rate and stress when actors' are performing in front of an audience.
-Actors claim that having an audience has no change in their stress level, but as soon as they come on stage their heart-rate rises quickly.
-A 2017 study done in an American University looking at actors' stress by measuring heart-rate showed individual heart-rates rose right before the performance began for those actors opening.
-There are many factors that can add to an actors' stress.
-For example, length of monologues, experience level, and actions done on stage including moving the set.
-Throughout the performance heart-rate rises the most before an actor is speaking.
-The stress and thus heart-rate of the actor then drops significantly at the end of a monologue, big action scene, or performance.
+Actors claim that having an audience has no change in their stress level, but as soon as they come on stage their heart-rate rises quickly before they speak their first lines.
+A 2017 study measuring actors' heart-rate during performance showed that individual heart-rates rose right before the performance began.
+Length of monologues, experience levels, and actions done on stage were important factors in the study.
+Heart-rate drops significantly at the end of a monologue, big action scene, or performance.

+Acting has been shown to be an effective tool for reducing stress created by social anxiety.